magefile/mage/site/content/targets/_index.en.md

 Namespaces are a way to group related commands, much like subcommands in a normal application.
-To define a namespace in your magefile, simply define an exported named type of type mg.Namespace.
+To define a namespace in your magefile, simply define an exported named type of type `mg.Namespace`.
 Then, every method on that type which matches the normal target signature becomes a target under that namespace.

 ```
 import "github.com/magefile/mage/mg"

-type Build mg.Namspace
+type Build mg.Namespace

 // Builds the site using hugo.
 func (Build) Site() error {